mrkkrp/markkarpov.com/tutorial/th.md

 ```

 [`Quasi`][quasi] is the type class for monads that provide all the
-capabilities for meta-programming we have mentioned in the beginning when we
+capabilities for metaprogramming we mentioned at the beginning, when we
 introduced `Q`.
 You can click that link and take a look for yourself.

 In fact, `Q a` is just a wrapper around `Quasi m => m a` under the hood: